htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 installs the *condor_credmon_oauth* daemon and enables both it and *condor_credd* with reasonable defaults.

-Second, if it is also desired to use the OAuth2 credmon WSGI application as a token issuer, an HTTPS-enabled web server running on the submit machine needs to be configured to execute its wsgi script as the user ``condor``.
+Second, a token issuer, an HTTPS-enabled web server running on the submit machine needs to be configured to execute its wsgi script as the user ``condor``.
 An example configuration is available at the path found with ``rpm -ql condor-credmon-oauth|grep "condor_credmon_oauth\.conf"`` which you can copy to an apache webserver's configuration directory.